 FRANK ESPADA: Thank you, Amy.
 Very happy to be with you and with Juan.
 It’s Frank.

 JUAN GONZALEZ: Frank, welcome, and we’d like to begin with you.
-You are one of the early migrants, although obviously Puerto Ricans were in the United States from the late nineteenth century.
+You are one of the early migrants, although obviously Puerto Ricans were in the United States from the late 19th century.
 But your family came not with the big wave after World War II.
 Talk a little bit about your experience in New York City and your family’s coming here.

 FRANK ESPADA: Well, for one thing, it was a terrific change for us.
 We landed in the middle of a working-class Irish neighborhood, and I immediately began the process of trying to assimilate into that particular society.
 To say the least, it was very difficult, and I quickly learned what racism was about, although I must say that lifelong friends came from that experience.